synapta/wmch-interactive-maps/README.md

 ## Node version

-- Supported node version are 10 and 11 by now (for sharp dependency)
+- Supported node versions are 10, 11, and 12 (for sharp dependency)

 ## System dependencies